gesllc/InstallScripts/LinuxMint/LinuxMintInstallNotes.md

 Maybe its time for VirtualBox!!

+Final attempt (hopefully), is to install VMRC (NOT Player), and install VirtualBox 6.0.
+Taking a stab at it on the VM.

 ### Tux Guitar

 Installation of Tux Guitar was included in the associated install script, along with support utilities for getting the sound to work.
 However Mint installs version 1.2.23, but I had been making some exercise files using 1.5.2 on my CentOS laptop.